 Broadacre industry TFP

-From 1977–78 to 2019–20, broadacre productivity growth has been driven by declining input use.
-Broadacre output recorded little growth.
+Since 1977–78 broadacre productivity growth has been driven by declining input use and modest output growth – though there has been considerable differences across the broadacre industries.
 The composition of the broadacre industry has changed significantly over time - some outputs have expanded while others have contracted, the number of farms has declined while farm size has increased, and the location of particular industries has shifted.
-All these changes have contributed to the overall trend in broadacre productivity.
+All these changes have contributed to the overall trend in broadacre productivity growth.

 Broadacre productivity growth slowed between 1998–99 and 2004–05, partly as a result of drought during the 2000s.
 Productivity returned to positive growth between 2005–06 and 2011–12 before slowing down again in recent years.
 The slowdown appears to have been primarily driven by deteriorating climate conditions and drought events in eastern Australia.